daos-stack/daos/docs/admin/administration.md

 To erase the DAOS sorage configuration, the `dmg system erase` command can be used.
-Before doing this, the affected engines need to be stopped by running `dmg system stop` (if necessary with the ´--force` flag).
+Before doing this, the affected engines need to be stopped by running `dmg system stop` (if necessary with the `--force` flag).
 The erase operation will destroy any pools that may still exist, and will unconfigure the storage.
-It will not stop the daos_server process, so the `dmg` command can still be used.
+It will not stop the daos\_server process, so the `dmg` command can still be used.
 For example, the system can be formatted again by running `dmg storage format`.